Ready to find out if Fusion is the right fit for your child?

-English 7 student's focus on grammar, literature, spelling, and vocabulary will be taught using an integrated approach.
+English 7 students focus on grammar, literature, and spelling.
+Vocabulary will be taught using an integrated approach.
 Literature includes short stories, nonfiction, the novel, mythology, folk tales, drama, and poetry.
 Grammar units will include parts of speech, parts of a sentence, kinds of sentences, fragments, run-ons, subject-verb agreement, verb usage, comparison of adjectives and adverbs, and essay writing in the four writing modes.

 8th grade English primarily emphasizes the careful reading and analysis of literature from various literary genres.
 Students also gain further experience in narrative, descriptive, and essay writing.
 Students continue to develop their vocabulary and refine their understanding and use of formal English grammar and mechanics.

 This course coincides with English 6.
 Students are introduced to a variety of writing styles and practice composing their own informative, narrative, and argumentative texts to demonstrate a strong understanding of English conventions and language devices.
 Poetry will also be a focus as students will engage in creative expression through a variety of poetic styles.
 Students’ writing will be further supported by grammar studies.